Recoverable Robust Optimization with Commitment: Conclusion and Future Research

 \section{Conclusion and Future Research}

-In this paper we introduced the new model {\em \generalproblem} and settled the computational complexity of various combinatorial optimization problems.
-While we focused in our demonstration on polynomial-time solvable problems with a downward-closed feasibility set, it would be interesting to study a broader class of problems, including \NP-hard problems.
+In this paper we have introduced the model {\em \generalproblem} and investigated it for various combinatorial optimization problems, settling their computational complexity.
+While our focus was on polynomial-time solvable problems with a downward-closed feasibility set, it would be interesting to extend the study to a broader class of problems including \NP-hard problems.
 Problems whose feasibility set is not downward-closed pose the additional challenge that the deletion of some elements might destroy feasibility which needs to be repaired by the recourse action.

-The problem with a single interdicted element seems most fundamental.
-Understanding the generalization to larger interdiction sets, i.e., the $(k, \ell)$-robust counterpart of some problem $\problem$ stated as~\eqref{eq: (k,l)recoverablerobustproblem}, appears to be a natural next step.
-While we gave positive results for \robustmatroidbasis, it would be particularly interesting whether some of the other polynomial-time solvable problems remain tractable.
+Furthermore, we often have restricted our considerations to problem settings, where the adversary is only allowed to delete a single element (i.e., $k=\ell=1$), which seems most fundamental.
+It would be interesting to see how the computation complexity unravels for the general setting with arbitrary valued $k$ and $\ell$.
+For $(k,\ell)$-\robustmatroidbasis with $k\le \ell$, we showed that the nominal optimal solution is also optimal for the robust counterpart, and gave an example illustrating that this property does not necessarily hold for $k>\ell$, or non-matroid structures.
+It still remains an open question whether or not $(k,\ell)$-\robustmatroidbasisshort is polynomial-time solvable if $k> \ell$.
+Similarly, even though we have efficient algorithms for $(1,p)$-\robustintervalselection for a constant value $p$, the complexity status of $(k,\ell)$-\robustintervalselection and also the $(k,\ell)$-\robuststableset remain open.

 Finally, the bounded-regret problem was crucial for solving \robustintervalselection.
 It remains open whether the bounded-regret version of other problems can be solved in polynomial time.
-Particularly interesting is \robustmatroidbasis which we can solve efficiently but the complexity of the bounded-regret version is open.
+Particularly interesting is \robustmatroidbasis which we can solve efficiently for $k\leq \ell$, but the complexity of the bounded-regret version is open.